Let me know if you’ve heard this one before.

 So instead of having a $500 car payment, we have a $120 monthly maintenance cost, which leaves us $380 every single month that we can do whatever we want with.

-Now if we just put our $380 into a cookie jar each month, over the course of 8 years we would end up with $36,480!
+Now let’s pretend that we had no idea what to do with this extra money, so we just put our $380 into a cookie jar each month.
+Over the course of 8 years we would end up with $36,480!
 That’s a pretty healthy cookie jar!

 And that’s exactly how we saved over $30,000 in 8 years by choosing to drive older cars and just paying the maintenance costs.